yusuuf-dev/Minishell/readme.txt

+how to use ft_malloc

+call ft_malloc with size to malloc it will return malloced size if failed it  will free prevoius malloc if exist exit

+call void config_malloc(void *ptr, int isfailed) function to free all malloced but use parameter NULL on ptr and 0 on isfailed

 new update 30/06/2025 functions :

 c_split ( refactor for norminette )
 check_syntax ( refactor for norminette )
 found_pipe ( refactor for norminette  and remove check for error already exist on check_syntax ) heredoc_delimiter ( refactor for norminette )

 new update 08/07/2025 :